polimediaupv/paella/doc/developer/plugin_types.md

 - Search Service Plugins

   Paella comes with a search service that can be extended with plugins.
 By default Paella comes with a search service plugin that allow the user to search in the captions.
-Bat any institution can add a new search provider.
+But any institution can add a new search provider.

 - User Tracking Saver Plugin